LeadRDRK/RobloxStudioRPC/README.md

 ## Installation
 ### Windows
 1. Clone or download this repo.
-2. Open a command prompt in the folder.
-3. At the command prompt, run `npm install discord-rpc` and let the process finish.
+2. Run install-deps.bat
-4. Run the server using `node RobloxStudioRPC.js`
+4. Run the server using run.bat
 5. Open Roblox Studio.
 6. Install [this plugin](https://www.roblox.com/library/2940205874/RobloxStudioRPC) or manually copy RobloxStudioRPC.rbxmx into %LocalAppData%\Roblox\Plugins
 6. Enjoy!

-You need to run the server BEFORE opening Roblox Studio for it to work.
+You need to run the server before and each time you run Roblox Studio for it to work.
 ### macOS
 Guide will be available soon™